AI4VBH/AIDE-api/test/README.md

 ## Contributing

 Tests should be written alongside the development code and pushed in the same pull request.
 We must ensure any new/altered tests have the correct snapshot as this is easy to miss.
 It is also important for the individual doing the code review to look at the snapshots and ensure they agree with the output.

+Please ensure you follow all the conventions above for name/location/layout of test code.
+If in doubt try to copy the format of previous tests.